-ACC’s “The Bridge” is meant to Connect People and Strengthen Units and Communities.
-Developed by the ACC A1 to share materials command-wide.
-“The Bridge”, consolidates resources to to help Airmen and Guardians find reliable information for challenging personal and professional issues quickly.
+ACC’s “The Bridge” strives to Connect People and Strengthen Units and Communities.
+Developed by the ACC A1 to share materials command-wide, “The Bridge” consolidates resources to to help Airmen and Guardians find reliable information for challenging personal and professional issues quickly.

 Small core discussion groups that incorporate a way for all Airmen to connect with one another, support the Air Force mission, heritage, and our Core Values.
 The intent is to improve how well we get to know one another as individuals and team members.
 Get together with your military and civilian coworkers in small groups of 15 people or less, once a month, every month for an hour.
 Check out Dragon Chat.

 Each new day presents us with opportunities to adapt and overcome challenges placed on our paths.
 How we adapt to change in our lives is influenced by numerous internal and external factors.
 We have tools at our disposal to help us feel like purposeful actors in our lives and not merely bystanders.
 Check out the tips from Five Minutes to Thrive.